arafat-hasan/arafat-hasan/README.md

   <img align="right" alt="GIF" src="img/programmer.gif?raw=true" width="500" height="320" />

 ## Hey there 👋
-This is [Arafat Hasan](https://www.arafathasan.me/), currently pursuing my bachelor's degree 👨🏽‍🎓 majoring in Computer Science and Engineering 🚀 from Bangladesh 🇧🇩; an utter computer nerd who loves Vim, Linux, open source 👨🏽‍💻 and enjoys customizing all of the development environments.
-Work best with keyboard shortcuts and hate to use a mouse.
-A stoic observer of the universe.
+I am [Arafat Hasan](https://www.arafathasan.me/), currently pursuing my bachelor's degree 👨🏽‍🎓 majoring in Computer Science and Engineering 🚀 from Bangladesh 🇧🇩; I am an utter computer nerd 👨🏽‍💻, tech enthusiast ⚙️ and an open-source advocate.
+I love Vim, Linux and enjoy customizing all of the development environments.
+Work best with keyboard shortcuts ⌨️ and hate to use a mouse 🖱️.
+A stoic observer of the universe 🌌.

 ### Talking about Personal Stuffs

 - 👨🏽‍💻 I’m currently working on something cool :wink:;
 - 🌱 I’m currently learning Docker and Python;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 Ask me about anything, I’d love to hear from you;
 - 📫 Reach me via [email](mailto:opendoor.arafat@gmail.com);
 - 😄 Pronouns: He;
 - ⚡ Fun fact: (Nobody Knows That) I'm actually an alien;